raiment-studios/monorepo/source/projects/sea/README.md

 At the moment, Sea is a loosely formed idea that needs more definition...

+The overall goal is to produce a tool that makes working on Raiment simple, consistent, and easy.
+It should focus on:

+* Encouraging incremental, iterative development
+* Ensuring consistency of conventions
+* Allowing content as well as code contributions & refinements

+What this may mean...

 A build tool that hides all the complexity of distributed systems tooling, from Terraform to eslint to WASM to Kubernetes to CRUD.
+In practice, Sea may end up being a front-end to encapsulate the tooling and options on many of these other tools: thus trading some of their flexibility for simplicity by conforming the tools to specifics for the Raiment project.

 A programming language similar to Rust but with first-class support for a garbage-collected variant type.